CSI is dedicated to providing resources and activities to aid teachers of K–12 classes in fulfilling curriculum requirements and making learning fun.

 CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
 Please see links below to real-time data sources in North Carolina that can be used in the classroom.

 - Division of Marine Fisheries Sampling Data – The North Carolina Division of Marine Fisheries provides online sampling data concerning water quality in North Carolina recreational waters.

 - CSI wave-rider buoy – Located 9 miles off of Oregon Inlet, the wave-rider buoy records wave height, period, direction and surface water temperature.

 - Surface Currents – The Southeast Coastal Ocean Observing Regional Association provides high-resolution animations of surface current measurements.

 - Surface Currents International – The Coastal Observing Research and Development Center provides HFRADAR derived surface currents in a number of formats.

-- Basic Observation Buoy Data Portal – The Basic Observation Buoy (BOB) program partners the UNC Coastal Studies Institute with area youth scientists to collect water quality and atmospheric data using a basic buoy designed by students at participating schools.
+- Basic Observation Buoy Data Portal – The Basic Observation Buoy (BOB) program partners the Coastal Studies Institute with area youth scientists to collect water quality and atmospheric data using a basic buoy designed by students at participating schools.

-The UNC Coastal Studies Institute provides educational videos communicating the research carried out at the Institute.
+The Coastal Studies Institute provides educational videos communicating the research carried out at the Institute.
 For a full list of nearly 100 videos and to subscribe to our YouTube page click HERE.